chaosim/Talk/README.md

     Get First 2 Items In [12, 2, 8, 33, 9] Greater Than 10

-Seeing this statement, the Talk compiler/interpreter will intelligently try to match it with one of the function declarations it has seen before.
+Upon seeing this statement, the Talk compiler/interpreter will intelligently try to match it with one of the function declarations it has seen before.

 #####Case oblivious#####
 Talk is a case insensitive language.
 So it lets you avoid the awkwardness of case in the preceding statement by letting you use a more natural capitalization.
 In other words, it's perfectly okay if you wrote the above like this: